What is PCD, and how do I calculate it?

 The two main components for deciding on the installation of new wheels are

-Technically, Pitch Circle Diameter (P.C.D.) is the diameter of the circle which passes through the centre of the wheel studs, wheel bolt holes, wheel rim holes or the bolt pattern.
+Technically, Pitch Circle Diameter (P.C.D.) is the diameter of the circle that passes through the centre of the wheel studs, wheel bolt holes, wheel rim holes or the bolt pattern.
 This information is particularly useful for selecting the correct alloy wheel rim.

 Vehicle manufacturers have difficulty providing a wheel offset size because car buyers often change the tyre size.

 P.C.D. or wheel stud pattern is needed when you wish to replace a worn axle, hub, drums or disc rotors.